DanieleDeSensi/blink/README.md

 - pandas
 - seaborn (Only for the plotting part)

-## How to use the framework
+## Preliminary information
 All the commands described below MUST be run from the root directory of the framework.
 If the system is not already supported by the framework, you need to add the support for it.
-See the section "How to add the support for a new system" for more details.
+See the section *"How to add the support for a new system"* for more details.

-### How to compile
+## How to compile
 Before compiling, change the `BLINK_SYSTEM` variable in the `conf.sh` file to the name system you want to compile for.
 Then, run the following command:
 `$ ./compile.sh`

-### How to run benchmarks
+## How to run benchmarks
 The purpose of Blink is to run multiple benchmarks together and collect data from them.
 To do so, you need to create configuration files (`apps_mix`) describing which applications must be executed together (e.g. a pingpong together with an alltoall).
 You can find some examples under the `apps_mix` directory, and more details about the file format in `apps_mix/README.md` file.
 You can then run multiple of those configurations sequentally by creating a `test suite` (basically, a list of `apps_mix` to be executed).
 You can find examples of test suites in the `test_suites` directory.